Version2beta/version2beta/src/articles/mob_programming.md

 > "I think mob programming means we end up with less technical debt."<br />"I would agree."<br />"I agree, and I think it goes along with what was said about the complexity because I kept getting pulled back a bunch of times from what I would have done, and I think what we ended up doing was a lot simpler."<br />"I agree I think we end up with simpler code, so it's possible.
 It'd be nice to follow some projects over a longer time to be sure."

-Too often, when we talk about value, we are talking about short term value: productivity of the developer and the team, in terms of story points delivered.
+Too often, when we talk about value, we are talking about short term value: productivity of the developer and the team in terms of story points delivered.
 I can see the merit there, but I think that story points are a short-sighted way to measure value.

 To me, the average developer is one who can deliver the story quickly.
 The exceptional developer makes better decisions along the way, decisions that deliver more value in the long term.
 The exceptional developer delivers the story, but with less code.
 She writes code that is more secure.
 She uses fewer dependencies, and has less complexity in her code as a result.
 We can read and reason about her code, and so can the developers who will maintain it in the future.
 She uses clear abstractions and they fit the whole problem, not just the story she worked on, so her code can be extended without being rewritten.
 She doesn't deliver technical debt.
 She demonstrates that her code is correct.
 Her code scales in production.